Looking for ways to attract butterflies and other pollinators to your garden? Learn how to create a butterfly garden in a few easy steps!

-While I don’t mind adding plants that have a low deer resistance rating because I spray them, I prefer to focus more on plants that they tend to avoid.
+While I don’t mind adding plants that have a lower deer resistance rating because I spray them with deer repellent, I prefer to focus more on plants that they tend to avoid.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 To achieve success, be sure to feed butterflies with adult nectar plants and developing caterpillars with host plants.

-It is important to plant nectar plants near fences, shrubs, trees and vines to provide shelter from winds and rain.
-When designing a butterfly border, there are few things to keep in mind:
+It is important to plant nectar plants near fences, shrubs, trees, and vines to provide shelter from winds and rain for these pretty pollinators.